maticnetwork/zkevm-docs/docs/protocol/bridge-smart-contract.md

 The `PolygonZkEVM.sol` SC is located in L1 to help with batch verification.
 Once batches of transactions have been sequenced, a request is made to an Aggregator to prove the validity of the sequenced batches.
 The proof, which is a zero-knowledge proof, is verified using the `Verifier.sol` contract.

-Following the verification of the ZK-proof, the Consensus SC sends the zkEVM Exit Tree Root to the Global Exit Root Manager SC `PolygonZkEVMGlobalExitRoot.sol` SC for updating the Global Exit Root.
+Following the verification of the ZK-proof, the Consensus Contract sends the zkEVM Exit Tree Root to the Global Exit Root Manager SC `PolygonZkEVMGlobalExitRoot.sol` SC for updating the Global Exit Root.

 ## zkEVM Smart Contract Interactions